CodinGame/codingame-sdk-playground/getting-started/tutorial-2-multiplayer.md

 ## Launch the game

-The class to run is test/java/Main.java.
+The class to run is test/java/Main.java:
+- Eclipse: Right click on Main.java > Run As > Java Application
+- IntelliJ IDEA: Right click on Main > 'Run Main.main()'

 This will launch a [web server](http://localhost:8888/) to serve a page with the viewer of the game.

 ![Game Preview](resources/testhtml.png)